-Burn an ISO Image from the Command Line
+How to Burn an ISO Image from Command Line of Mac OS X

 dd can be advantageous for several reasons.
 For one, the command line aspect makes it easy to use through a remote SSH connection, but perhaps more useful is dd’s low-level functionality which is generally faster than alternatives and could circumvent some error messages.